connecting

 Accomodations in Chiang Rai City:

-There are lots of small hotels and guesthouses close to Night Market area but a short drive away to:
+There are lots of small hotels and guesthouses close to Night Market area but a short drive away:

 The River House Resort: lovely and quiet